joefiorini/joefiorini.com/content/blog/demo01/index.md

 By consolidating these flags we made it impossible for the alert to be in two different states at once.
 We've also cut the number of values needed to show an alert down by a third, making it much less likely that someone will forget to set all the necessary values before rendering with the alert.

-### The Cat is Still Dead
+#### We Still Have a Problem

 We may have eliminated the contradictory states from our code, but there's still a problem.
 Since we're using strings for our `alertStatus` it's very easy to set it to an invalid value; there's nothing stopping someone from calling `setAlertStatus("cat")` and causing the alert to display wrong.
 Thanks to the dynamic nature of JavaScript without implementing extra conditions around the `Alert` component, there is no absolute way to prevent this.
 You _could_ use React's `prop-types` library to emit a warning in the browser when it receives an invalid value for `status`.
 However, in my experience prop type warnings are often ignored; you can configure a [test suite to fail on invalid prop type warnings](https://www.npmjs.com/package/jest-prop-type-error), or make sure everyone has eslint integration in their editor and use the [React eslint plugin](https://github.com/yannickcr/eslint-plugin-react) to validate prop types where possible.

-### The TypeScript Solution
+### A Brief Foray into TypeScript

-If you want a more foolproof way to help your team members (and, very likely your future self) use your code correctly, TypeScript provides a couple features that when used together provide a great defense against invalid states.
+If you want a more foolproof way to help your team members (and, very likely your future self) use your code correctly, TypeScript provides a few features that when used together provide a great defense against invalid states.
+If you are already familiar with type aliases, string literal types and union types feel free to skip to the next section.
+Otherwise read on for an introduction to these concepts before continuing.

-#### A Brief Sidetrack into Type Aliases & String Literal Types
+#### Type Aliases

-##### Type Aliases

 > Type aliases create a new name for a type.
 > – <cite>[TypeScript Handbook: Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases)</cite>